 If you would like to find out more about Epiphany Center you can read about them on their website at Epiphany Center.

-We are always making up new kits and which means we are always coming up with new patterns.
-Below you will find 7 patterns to make at home – Click the desired image to open the PDF pattern instructions.
+We are always making up new kits, which means we are always coming up with new patterns.
+Below you will find 8 patterns you can make at home – Click the desired image to open the PDF pattern instructions.

 Garden Gate